-When the soil pH is too "acidic" (low pH) or "alkaline" (high pH), nutrients present in the soil become locked-up or unavailable.
-Correcting the pH has the same effect as applying fertilizer since it "unlocks" plant nutrients that are already present.
+When the soil pH is too “acidic” (low pH) or “alkaline” (high pH), nutrients present in the soil become locked-up or unavailable.
+Correcting the soil pH has the same effect as applying fertilizer, since it “unlocks” plant nutrients that are already present.

-The soils we've tested in the South Hills of Pittsburgh and Washington County over the past 20 years usually need lime and phosphorus.
-The exception would be soils located in "bottom ground" (near streams and rivers) which usually don't require lime.
+The soils I’ve tested in the South Hills of Pittsburgh and Washington County over the past 20 years usually need lime and phosphorus.
+The exception would be soils located in “bottom ground” (near streams and rivers) which usually don’t require lime.
 Of those soils requiring lime, dolomitic lime (high in magnesium) usually fits the test recommendations best.
-Order a soil test kit here.

 Generally speaking, the finer the particle size of lime the faster it will have an affect on soil pH.
 Particle size is indicated on the label as what percentage will pass through a certain “mesh” size.

 Some lime products are powders that are turned into pellets for ease of application and much less mess.
 We use and recommend this form of lime.

 Lime powders, while less expensive than pelletized products, can be very messy and difficult to spread.
 Many have a “dusty” consistency like that of baking flour.

 There are several types of lime available but we recommend only using the less caustic agricultural forms of lime such as Dolomite Lime or Calcium Carbonate.
 Remember that ‘pelletized’ products are much easier to apply.